R041T/Calender-API-ASP.NET/README.md

 ### Hi there 👋
-I'm Rohit Mahesh, a passionate self taught Full Stack Developer from **Chennai**, this is my submission for Trademarkia **.Net** Task 1.
 This is primarily a backend project with a bonus option to build the UI, so I decided to use my favourite frontend framework, **Vuejs**.
-Since Trademarkia uses **PostgreSQL** in pgAdmin, I decided to use that as my database with **Entity Framework** as the ORM using **LINQ** syntax.
-My preferred cloud provider is **AWS** and have alot of experience with it.
+I decided to use PostgreSQL as my database with **Entity Framework** as the ORM using **LINQ** syntax.

 ## Tech and Libraries Used